Skip to content

 Key Designs

-2. Top-k Sparsity + Dead Neuron Remedy: The encoding is \(z_{ALS} = \text{Top-k}(\text{ReLU}(W_{enc}(x - b_{pre}) + b_{enc}))\) and decoding is \(\hat{x} = W_{dec} z_{ALS} + b_{pre}\).
-To address the dead neuron problem common in sparse coding (where neurons never activate), an auxiliary mechanism is introduced: residuals \(r = x - \hat{x}\) are calculated at each step, and the \(k_{aux}=256\) most inactive neurons are used to reconstruct the residual.
-An auxiliary loss \(\mathcal{L}_{aux} = \|r - \hat{r}\|_2^2\) encourages these neurons to learn meaningful representations.
+The SAE formulation is straightforward: encoding \(z_{ALS} = \text{Top-k}(\text{ReLU}(W_{enc}(x - b_{pre}) + b_{enc}))\) and decoding \(\hat{x} = W_{dec} z_{ALS} + b_{pre}\).
+However, sparse training often suffers from "dead neurons" that never activate.
+To address this, the residual \(r = x - \hat{x}\) is calculated at each step, and the \(k_{aux}=256\) least active neurons are tasked with reconstructing this residual.
+The auxiliary loss \(\mathcal{L}_{aux} = \|r - \hat{r}\|_2^2\) forces them to learn meaningful directions, maximizing capacity utilization.

-3. Attribute Manipulation Mechanism: Given a target attribute text \(A\), the sparse direction \(\text{ENC}(x_A)\) is computed.
-The manipulation formula is \(x_{manipulated} = x + W_{dec}(\lambda \times \text{ENC}(x_A))\), where \(\lambda\) controls the strength—increasing \(\lambda\) enhances the attribute, while decreasing it weakens it.
-Since different attributes activate different subsets of neurons in the sparse space, multi-attribute combinations are achieved by simply overlaying attribute directions without conflict.
+With a decoupled sparse space, manipulation becomes a linear addition.
+Given a target attribute text \(A\), the sparse direction \(\text{ENC}(x_A)\) is encoded and added to the embedding: \(x_{manipulated} = x + W_{dec}(\lambda \times \text{ENC}(x_A))\).
+Increasing \(\lambda\) strengthens the attribute.
+Since different attributes activate different subsets of neurons, multi-attribute composition is achieved by summing their respective directions without mutual interference.

 Loss & Training

-• Total Loss: \(\mathcal{L} = \mathcal{L}_{mse} + \alpha \mathcal{L}_{aux}\), where \(\alpha = 0.1\)
+• Total loss: \(\mathcal{L} = \mathcal{L}_{mse} + \alpha \mathcal{L}_{aux}\), where \(\alpha = 0.1\)

-• Training Data: 52 facial attributes × 1000 samples/attribute = 52,000 text samples
+• Training data: 52 facial attributes × 1000 samples/attribute = 52,000 text samples

-• Training Volume: 400 million tokens, approximately 97,656 steps
+• Training scale: 400M tokens, approx. 97,656 steps

 • Optimizer: Adam, learning rate \(4 \times 10^{-4}\), batch size 4096

-• Hardware: Single RTX 4090 GPU
+• Hardware: Single RTX 4090

 Key Experimental Results

-Setup Method Old QS/IS Smile QS/IS Makeup QS/IS
+Setting Method Old QS/IS Smile QS/IS Makeup QS/IS

-Single CSlider 3.79/0.43 4.14/0.50 4.54/0.65
+Single-attr CSlider 3.79/0.43 4.14/0.50 4.54/0.65

-Single AttControl 4.04/0.60 4.40/0.70 4.27/0.60
+Single-attr AttControl 4.04/0.60 4.40/0.70 4.27/0.60

-Single Ours 4.05/0.72 4.26/0.64 4.29/0.74
+Single-attr Ours 4.05/0.72 4.26/0.64 4.29/0.74

-Multi CSlider 4.15/0.50 3.80/0.52 4.06/0.48
+Multi-attr CSlider 4.15/0.50 3.80/0.52 4.06/0.48

-Multi AttControl 3.67/0.38 4.06/0.63 4.25/0.51
+Multi-attr AttControl 3.67/0.38 4.06/0.63 4.25/0.51

-Multi Ours 4.21/0.69 4.43/0.63 4.30/0.64
+Multi-attr Ours 4.21/0.69 4.43/0.63 4.30/0.64

 Comparison vs. Original Embeddings

-Method Avg QS Avg IS
+Method Mean QS Mean IS

 Original Embedding 3.990 0.502